hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 Coined Model
 ''''''''''''
+A coined quantum walk can be created by passing an instance of :class:`hiperwalk.Graph` or :class:`hiperwalk.Multigraph`.
-To create a coined quantum walk, we execute
+To create a coined quantum walk on the cycle, we execute

 >>> coined = hpw.Coined(graph=cycle)
 >>> coined #doctest: +SKIP